Norm Coleman: 1998 gubernatorial campaign

-U.S. Senate, 2003–2009
+U.S. Senate (2003–2009)

-Coleman made plans for a second run for governor in 2002, but Karl Rove and George W. Bush persuaded him to challenge incumbent Senator Paul Wellstone in that year's election instead.
+Coleman made plans for a second run for governor in 2002, but Karl Rove and George W. Bush persuaded him to challenge incumbent Senator Paul Wellstone in the U.S. Senate election instead.
+Coleman had served as Wellstone's campaign chair in 1996, shortly before his decision to switch to the Republican Party.
 Coleman easily won the Republican nomination.

 Coleman and Wellstone were neck-and-neck in most polls for most of the campaign.
 On October 25, Wellstone died in a plane crash.
 The Democrats chose former Vice President Walter Mondale to replace Wellstone on the ballot.
 Mondale had held the same Senate seat from 1964 to 1977.
 Coleman defeated Mondale by just over 61,000 votes out of over 2 million cast.
 He succeeded Dean Barkley, whom Ventura had appointed to serve the remaining two months of Wellstone's term.

 In April 2003, Coleman told a Capitol Hill reporter that he was a "99% improvement" over Wellstone because he had a better working relationship with the White House.
 Many Wellstone supporters found this offensive and insulting, and at least one member of Congress urged Coleman to apologize.
 Coleman issued an apology, explaining that he was referring specifically to the reporter's question about the differences between his and Wellstone's relationship with the White House, and saying in part, "I would never want to diminish the legacy or memory of Senator Paul Wellstone, and I will accept full responsibility for not having been more accurate in my comments."
-In 2004 Coleman campaigned for the chairmanship of the National Republican Senatorial Committee (NRSC), but was defeated for the post by Senator Elizabeth Dole in a 28–27 vote.
+In 2004, Coleman campaigned for the chairmanship of the National Republican Senatorial Committee (NRSC), but was defeated for the post by Senator Elizabeth Dole in a 28–27 vote.